 This course is presented entirely online; therefore, good time management and self-study skills are critical to your success!
 Extra effort is often required in an online course compared to the classroom-based version because most of the work rests on your shoulders.
 You will be required to read or view the assigned materials (including the short lecture videos) each week.
-Most weeks include one or two discussions.
+Most weeks include at least one discussion.
 Weekly course updates and reminders will be provided via the "Announcements" feature in Canvas.
-Communication with the instructor can be by phone, e-mail, Zoom, or in person.
+Communication with the instructor can be by phone, e-mail, or in person.
 You are encouraged to use all three as frequently as needed.

-You will be evaluated on your ability to critically evaluate, reflect on, integrate, and apply course information through various assessments, including (but not limited to) regular discussions and a final project.
+You will be evaluated on your ability to critically evaluate, reflect on, integrate, and apply course information various assessments, including (but not limited to) regular discussions, assignments, and exams.
 You are welcomed to work with or share thoughts about your various assignments with your classmates, but you will be required to write and submit your own original material.